topos-protocol/topos-playground/README.md

 $ redis-cli shutdown
 ```

+* `Error: info: unknown shorthand flag: 'd' in -d`

+If you see this error, you likely do not have Docker Compose installed.
+You need version 2 or greater.
+Refer to the [Docker Compose installation instructions](https://docs.docker.com/compose/install/) for your platform.

 * `Error: failed to create network local-erc20-messaging-infra-docker: Error response from daemon: could not find an available, non-overlapping IPv4 address pool among the defaults to assign to the network`

 The likely cause of this error is that you are running a VPN of some sort.